 Step 1: Gather Your Tools

-The first step is to gather your arsenal of curly hair care products and hair accessories.
+The first step is to gather your arsenal of curly hair accessories, tools and products.
 And yes, you will need more than your styling brush for great curl definition.

 Unsure of what you’ll need?
 Here’s a quick list of products and natural hair tools that help natural curls thrive: